RMLio/prov4itdata-web-app/docs/REPORT.md

 An RML Mapping provides the means to create semantically enriched RDF data from heterogenous and (semi-) structured sources, using a declarative set of rules ([RML][RML-spec]).

-Describing the Web API as a source in an RML Mapping allows the [RMLMapper][RMLMapper-JAVA] to determine how requests should be made in order to consume the Web API.
+Describing the Web API as a source in an RML Mapping allows the [RMLMapper][RMLMapper-JAVA] to determine how requests should be made to consume the Web API.
 Furthermore, it requires a one-time effort and avoids hard-coded implementations for each service to be added.
 The mapping can easily be reused for — and extended to — similar Web APIs.

 #### RMLMapper